joaduo/xpathwebdriver/README.md

 time.sleep(10)
 ```

-Find the easiest way to install selenium in your environment.
+On other platforms find the easiest way to install selenium in your environment.

-You can install driver for chrome and gecko from (OS like ubuntu do have .deb packages already)
+Here some references:

 * https://www.seleniumhq.org/download/#thirdPartyDrivers
 * http://chromedriver.chromium.org/
 * https://github.com/mozilla/geckodriver/releases
-* PhantomJs: http://phantomjs.org/download.html (has the driver embedded)
+* ~~PhantomJs~~ (abandoned)

 Decompressed executables should be in yor PATH.
 If you update python's `webdriver` package make sure you update browsers and drivers.